dsbowen/hemlock/docs_md/tutorial/first_project.md

 ```

 It's good practice to use [virtual environments](https://docs.python.org/3/tutorial/venv.html) and activate them whenever you're working on a project.

+**Note.** You will only have to pip install the requirements and add hemlock-venv to jupyter once per project.
+However, you will have to activate your virtual environment every time you open a new terminal to work on this project.
+That is, suppose you close and re-open your terminal.
+You will have to change directory into your project folder and re-activate the virtual environment.

 #### If using WSL